symbol/symbol-docs/source/guides/transaction/signing-announced-aggregate-bonded-transactions.rst

 Signing announced aggregate bonded transactions
 ###############################################

-You have probably announced an :ref:`aggregate bonded transaction <aggregate-transaction>`, but all cosigners have not signed it yet.
+You have probably announced an :ref:`aggregate bonded transaction <aggregate-transaction>`, but all required cosigners have not signed it yet.

 This guide will show you how to cosign aggregate bonded transactions that require being signed by your account.